State Guide · Bihar

 2

-Restriction List check - district portal → verify specific Khasra/Mauza NOT in restricted land list
+Restriction List check District portal → verify the specific Khasra/Mauza is NOT in the restricted land list.

 3